The Claremont Advantage

 The City of Claremont is located just off of Exit 8 off Interstate 91.
 Most of the City falls within five miles of the I-91 on/off ramp, making the major markets of Hartford, New York and Montreal readily accessible.

-New England Central Railroad operates the track through Claremont which carries freight and passenger service.
+New England Central Railroad operates the track through Claremont which carries freight and provides limited passenger service.

 Claremont is an Amtrak served community - the only such community in western New Hampshire.
 Amtrak's Vermonter line runs through Claremont twice daily, with one stop in the morning heading south and one stop in the evening heading north.
-The Vermonter provides Claremont area residents with access to Springfield, MA, and from there, with connections to every major east coast city, including Boston, Hartford and New Haven, CT, New York City, and Albany, NY.
+The Vermonter provides Claremont area residents with access to Springfield, MA, and from there, connections to every major east coast city, including Boston, Hartford, New Haven, New York City, and Albany.

 Claremont Municipal Airport offers general aviation services, including a 3,100 foot runway and 24 hour fuel.

-Lebanon Airport, 30 miles north of Claremont, is a regional, tower-controlled airport with passenger service daily through regional commuter line Cape Air to Boston and White Plains, NY, as well as corporate jet, charter and helicopter services.
-The primary fixed base operator is Signal Aviation/Granite Air Center.
+Lebanon Airport, 25 miles north of Claremont, is a regional, tower-controlled airport with passenger service daily through regional commuter airline Cape Air to Boston and White Plains, NY, as well as corporate jet, charter and helicopter services.
+The primary fixed base operator is Granite Air Center.

-Manchester-Boston Regional Airport, 70 miles south of Claremont, is a full service airport with flights arriving and departing daily through Delta, US Airways, United and Southwest.
+Manchester-Boston Regional Airport, 70 miles south of Claremont, is a full service airport with flights arriving and departing daily through American, Southwest, Spirit and United Airlines.